-As well as studying a minimum of 5 Leaving Cert. subjects (at Higher, Ordinary or Foundation Level), including Irish*, LCVP students learn additional skills and qualities essential in coping with and succeeding in the world of business.
+As well as studying a minimum of 5 Leaving Cert. subjects (at Higher, Ordinary or Foundation Level), including Irish*, LCVP students learn additional skills and qualities essential to succeeding in the world of business.

 In order to qualify for LCVP you must:

 1. Take two of the Leaving Cert.
 Vocational Subject Groupings.

 The Specialist Groupings consist of subjects which complement one another naturally.
 The Services Groupings comprise subjects which complement one another in a commercial context.

 - Construction Studies or Engineering or Technical Drawing (any two)